gilt/tech-blog/_posts/2016-06-24-restful-api-design-principles.md

 ---

-> This post is translated from [RESTful API 设计指南](http://www.ruanyifeng.com/blog/2014/05/restful_api.html), which is originally written in Chinese under the [CreativeCommons License](https://creativecommons.org/licenses/by-nc-nd/3.0/deed.zh).
+> This post is translated from [RESTful API 设计指南](http://www.ruanyifeng.com/blog/2014/05/restful_api.html), which is originally written in Chinese under the [CreativeCommons License](https://creativecommons.org/licenses/by-nc-nd/3.0/deed.zh), and the license prohibited me from modifying the article.

 ## Protocal